 Kate is a Nutrition Consultant, health writer and motivational speaker.
 She has been practicing Lifestyle Medicine for over twenty years.
-Kate has seen nearly 8,000 clients and has vast experience and knowledge on nutrition and it’s impact on health.
+Kate has seen over 11,000 clients and has vast experience and knowledge on nutrition and it’s impact on health.
 Over the years she has worked not only with one to one clients but celebrities, charities, schools, colleges, local government and nursing homes.
 Kate covers a vast array of heath problems but specialises in gastrointestinal health and fatigue disorders.
 She has a special interest in the gut microbiome and it’s impact in all areas of health.

 Kate is an avid kickboxer and mindfulness enthusiast.
 She has also stood in local elections in her home town.
 She is currently writing her first book.
 Kate is a member of the British Association of Nutrition and Lifestyle Medicine.
-Find Kate’s podcast #Fit as a Fiddle on Soundcloud.

 1. What kinds of health issues come through your door?